Alpine-DAV/ascent/src/docs/sphinx/Actions/Extracts.rst

 Currently supported extracts include:

     * Relay : leverages Conduit's Relay library to do parallel I/O
-    * Conduit: store mesh data as a Conduit in-memory tree, accessible via ``Ascent::info``
+    * Conduit: stores mesh data as a Conduit in-memory tree, accessible via ``Ascent::info``
-    * Python : use a python script with NumPy to analyze mesh data
+    * Python : uses a python script with NumPy to analyze mesh data
-    * HTG : write a VTK HTG (HyperTreeGrid) file
+    * HTG : writes a VTK HTG (HyperTreeGrid) file

 .. * ADIOS : use ADIOS to send data to a separate resource